kboerkei/PlanHaus/replit.md

 ## Overview

-This is a full-stack wedding planning application called "Gatherly" that helps couples plan their weddings with AI assistance.
+This is a full-stack wedding planning application called "PlanHaus" that helps couples plan their weddings with AI assistance.
 The application features real-time collaboration, comprehensive wedding planning tools, and AI-powered recommendations.

 ## User Preferences